blog

 The Importance Of Real Patient Interaction

-Patient communication is a critical component of aesthetic practice.
-Practitioners must learn how to explain treatment options, set realistic expectations, and obtain informed consent before performing procedures.
+Patient communication is critical in aesthetic practice.
+Practitioners must explain treatment options.
+They must set realistic expectations.
+They must obtain informed consent.

 During live model training, students learn how to